bmacnaughton/csi/README.md

   - metrics - the backend server portion of the app

 - test/ - unit tests
-- start-server.sh - script to facilitate starting a demo
+- start-server.sh - script to facilitate starting the two servers

 ## testing